Slunj: WWII

+On 6 April 1941, the Wehrmacht began the Balkans campaign.

 On 12 April 1941, a group of 700 soldiers of the Royal Yugoslav Army launched an attack on Slunj from Primišlje in an attempt to penetrate further towards Bosnia, but after 6 hours the attack on Slunj failed.
 Wehrmacht forces entered Slunj at the behest of the Ustaša administration of Slunj in the evening, while the Luftwaffe bombed Yugoslav positions.
 A large number of soldiers were captured, and of those about 30 officers and 100 soldiers pledged allegiance to the NDH.
 Throughout that same day, a large number of Croat former Yugoslav soldiers from Bihać and Korenica had been making the same pledge.
 German soldiers returned to Karlovac that evening with 2 captive Yugoslav generals.

 On the Gregorian Easter Sunday of 13 April 1941 at around 9:00, German tanks, trucks and motorcycles, together with Italian bicycle infantry, passed through Slunj, well-received by most of its Croat residents but resented by most of its Serb residents.
 This became a frequent sight for a week.
 The German soldiers rarely stopped, with the exception of one unit from France on whom night fell, so they spent the night.
 The Italian soldiers often stopped frequently in Slunj in mid-April, but gained a poor reputation because of chicken thieving and not paying innkeepers.
 The Invasion of Yugoslavia only lasted 2–3 days in and around Slunj.

 On 22 August 1941, all of Slunj's kotar and općina level members of the HSS formally joined the Ustaša movement.
 This followed an 8 June 1941 meeting between NDH Minister of People's Economy Lovro Sušić and the representatives of kotar level organs of the HSS.